tinode/chat/README.md

 ```
 Basic authentication scheme expects `secret` to be a string composed of a user name followed by a colon `:` followed by a plan text password.

+Basic is the only currently supported authentication scheme. _Authentication scheme `none` is planned to support anonymous users in the future._

 [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration) is used to parse `expireIn`.
 The recognized format is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

 Server responds to a `{login}` packet with a `{ctrl}` packet.